-The Best Fashion Ad Campaign Films of the Fall 2021 Season as chosen by Kenneth Richard
+The Top 10 Fashion Films of the Fall 2022 Season as chosen by Kenneth Richard

-Here are The Impression’s picks for the Top 10 Fashion Films of Fall 2021 as selected by our Chief Impressionist, Kenneth Richard.
+Here are the Top 10 Fashion Films of the Fall 2022 season as selected by our Chief Impressionist, Kenneth Richard.

 WHERE FASHION GETS CREATIVE